Xmetalfanx/linuxSetup/documentation/Guide.md

 ## OpenSuse Script - no longer in Menu, but planned for later

-1. Add Cinnamon Repo
-2. Add Plasma 5 Repos
+1. Add Cinnamon Repo - for what seems like the stalled out version that are on Cinnamon 3.8.9, even on bleeding edge, Tumbleweed

 ## Solus Scripts